Home

 James worked on a farm in the West

-He dreamed one day he’d be rich.
+He dreamed of being rich.

-Then one morning he found something shiny
+One day he found something shiny

-Lying in a ditch.
+Just lying in a ditch.

-“It’s gold!” thought James, excited
+“It’s gold!” thought James, excited, and

-And showed it to farmer Sutter.
+He showed it to farmer Sutter.

-He saw him frown and mutter.
+He started to frown and mutter.

-“Please don’t tell anyone” said the farmer
+“Don’t tell anyone” said Sutter

-“About the gold you found.
+“About what you have found.

-If people hear about it
+If people hear there's gold about

 They’ll come from miles around.

-They’ll come to look for gold
+They’ll come to search the area

-And trample over my farm.
+And trample on my farm.

 They’ll trample on my vegetables

-And do my animals harm.”
+And do my livestock harm.”

-James said not to worry
+James said for him not to worry

 He would button his lip.

-But a few days later in a bar
+But two days later in a bar

 He let the secret slip.